 1. PERM Labor Certification

 PERM is the procedure for applying for labor certification.
 As a first step, the employer is required to show that it could not find a ready, willing and able U.S. worker for the position.
 This step involves working closely with your HR department and legal counsel to post advertisements per the Department of Labor’s regulations.
-Generally speaking, the recruitment process lasts about 6 – 8 weeks and during the recruitment process, the company should collect and review all applications received for the position and make a good faith attempt to evaluate the applicants.
+Generally speaking, the recruitment process lasts at least 8 weeks and during the recruitment process, the company should collect and review all applications received for the position and make a good faith attempt to evaluate the applicants.
 The more specialized the foreign national is, the more of a chance that this condition will be satisfied as less applicants will be qualified.

 If the employer is unable to find a ready, willing and able US worker for the position, the company can file a PERM labor certification online with the Department of Labor.
 The labor certification process is a very complicated one and the Department of Labor has very stringent requirements and the approval is dependent on whether or not there is an audit.

 Usually, most PERM cases take around 3-10 months from the start to approval.
 The recruitment process, including designing the job description, obtaining a prevailing wage determination, interviewing applicants and completing the recruitment report, takes around 3 months.
 From that point, the DOL review and adjudication process takes around 3-7 months depending on the number of pending cases at its processing centers and whether or not your case is subject to an audit.